ArnauldAnguh/Dice-Roll-App/README.md

 # Dice-Roll-App
-This is a walk-through creating the dice-roll app
+This is a walk-through creating the dice-roll app in Javascript